 - Mental health treatment.
 One parent may believe the child needs to see a therapist, while the other may disagree.
 Often, parents disagree about the diagnosis, with one parent believing the child has a mental health condition and the other believing the child's behavior is simply a phase or the result of external factors.

-Making Medical Decisions During an Emergency
+Making Medical Decisions in Washington During an Emergency

 Although shared legal custody means you are generally required to consult your former spouse regarding medical decisions involving your son or daughter, notification is unnecessary in a medical emergency.
 Falls, burns, broken bones, allergic reactions, seizures, and other issues require immediate treatment—and any delay in care could have serious consequences for a child's health.